“In the end, it’s not the years in your life that count. It’s the life in your years.”

 - How often are you thinking about other things when someone is talking to you?

 - Do you check social media apps on your phone when you’re working, or when you’re spending time with loved ones?

-- Do you send the occasional text message while driving?
+- Do you send text messages while driving?

 The solution?
-More presence and focus on what matters most — and getting rid of the excess.
-The efficiency of your time relies heavily on the elimination of non-essentials, so you can focus exclusively on the one thing — and only one thing — that actually matters in each moment.
+More presence and focus on what matters most — getting rid of the excess.
+The efficiency and effectiveness of your life relies heavily on the elimination of non-essentials, so you can focus more on your true priorities.
 And while plenty of full-length books have been written on this topic, let me give you the very basics of what Angel and I have been practicing:

 - Identify what’s most important to you, and eliminate as much as you possibly can of everything else.
 In other words, be ruthless about putting first things first.
 Say “no” to unnecessary commitments that do not support your priorities.

 - When you start an important activity, turn to it with your full attention and set a conscious intention to be fully present with the act — to do nothing but this one activity for a set time.
 You might think, “Just write” or “Just run” or “Just be here with this amazing child of mine.”